disk partitions

 .
 You can use dd

-This example copies the master boot record from the first SCSI hard disk.
+This example copies the master boot record from the first SATA hard disk.

 The same tool can also be used to wipe out all information about partitions on a disk.
 This example writes zeroes over the master boot record.